by Sasha Alyson

 • It’s far more efficient.
 Efficiency can be a false god, but it’s hard to see any downside in this case.
 Whether distributing goats, food, shoes, or advice, aid organizations put much energy into pleasing the donor, generating publicity for their work, and organizational maintenance.
 They know which fundraising ad draws the most money, but they haven’t measure their actual impact on the people the claim to help.
 Cash transfers eliminate enormous, unproductive, and often-disguised overhead costs, which often bring no real benefit.(2)

 • Spending decisions are made by the people affected, who will be in the best position to build on successes and learn from mistakes.
-They will be around to put those lessons to use; U.N. and NGO staff have long since moved on.
+They will be around to put those lessons to use long after U.N. and NGO staff have moved on.

 • This approach alleviates the problem that is widely observed, but rarely reported: Donated items are enormously quicker to get lost, stolen, or fall apart for lack of maintenance, because they are no one’s actual responsibility.